-For the brush cut, the hair is clipper cut short high up the sides and back.
-The top is blow-dried up and the top is cut as it is with a flat top, except the sides are rounded a bit more.
+For the brush style, the hair is cut clipper-short, high up the sides and back.
+The top is blow-dried up, and the top is cut as it is with a flat top, except the sides are a bit more rounded.
 This is a good option for the guy with straight hair and a slightly receding hairline.

 Short Layer Cut

-This is a versatile option for someone who wants a shorter cut, but still wants options.
-In this style, the hair is cut scissor short (about 2 inches) all over the head.
-The style can be worn with a bit of styling paste to add causal texture.
-The style can also be worn forward as a longer Caesar or brushed to the side with a bit of pomade for a more formal look.
-A very versatile style for any time of the year.
+This is a versatile option for someone who wants a shorter cut but still needs options.
+In this style, the hair is cut scissor short (about two inches long) all over the head.
+The style can be worn with a bit of styling paste to add casual texture, á la Brad Pitt.
+The style can also be worn forward, as a longer Caesar, or brushed to the side with a bit of pomade for a more formal look.
+Overall, it's a very versatile style for any time of the year.

 Number 1 Buzz Cut

 For the summer, you can't really go wrong with a tight buzz cut.
-If you've got the face shape (e.g. a face that isn't too round) and a good head shape, you can likely pull off this style.
-For this cut, the model's hair is buzzed all over with a number 1 blade, while the sides and back are faded to the skin.
+If you've got the face shape (e.g., a face that isn't too round) and a good head shape, you can likely pull off this style.
+For this cut, actor James McAvoy's hair is buzzed all over with a number 1 blade, while the sides and back are faded to the skin.

 Buzz Cut With Texture

 This is a unique take on the traditional buzz cut.
 For this style, the hair is cut aggressively short on the back and sides (a number 1 blade was used), while the top is left a bit longer in the center.
-The result is that worn dry as shown, the top has just a bit more texture.
+The result is that when it is worn dry, as shown, the top has just a bit more texture.
 Gel or styling paste can be applied to add more texture or style with a faux-hawk effect.

 Ivy League Haircut

-This Ivy League haircut is a great low maintenance summer cut.
-The sides and back are clipped high up the head with a number 2 blade, while the top is cut with a long clipper guard and gradually gets a bit longer from the crown to the front.
+This Ivy League haircut is a great low-maintenance summer cut.
+For a style similar to actor Chris Pine's, the sides and back are clipped high up the head with a number 2 blade while the top is cut with a long clipper guard and gradually gets a bit longer from the crown to the front.
 The style can also be worn up and to the side with a bit of gel or pomade for a more formal look.